 A: Yes, UC has regional accreditation from the North Central Association of Colleges and Schools and the Higher Learning Commission.
 In addition, UC programs are accredited by various national and special accrediting bodies.
 See: http://www.uc.edu/about/accreditation.html.

 A: If you can commit time and discipline, are self-motivated and have access to the Internet, then online learning puts high quality courses at your command.
-If you are interested in learning more about e-learning, The Ohio Learning Network (OLN) provides a free self-paced orientation to e-learning called E4Me (Note: E4Me is undergoing modification and will available in the near future).
+If you want to learn more about online learning, view the Distance Learning Student Orientation.

 A: Applications for admissions vary by degree and program/college.
 Therefore, prospective students are encouraged to visit the college’s specific distance learning program website for information regarding admission criteria, application timelines and how to apply online.
 General admissions information is given at http://www.uc.edu/admit.html.
 There are student resource links available here.

 A: Registration procedures depend on your student status (degree or non-degree seeking student; new or continuing student.)
 Non-degree (non-matriculated) students register through the Transfer and Lifelong Learning Center (TLLC).
 Select the registration link provided to the left for complete details and direct links to the necessary instructions and forms.
 Degree (matriculated) students register for distance learning courses following their respective college/program procedures.
 Additional information is available via your program coordinator and reviewed within the Online Student Orientation.

 A: Courses offered through distance learning options are graded the same as other credit courses.
 At the end of the semester, you receive a grade that appears on your transcript and credit that can apply towards a degree, where applicable, or may be transferred to other programs (depending on college and major.)
 Contact your program coordinator for more information.